blockoptions/blockoptions/whitepaper/whitepaper.md

 Some sites claim to be blockchain binary options platform, whereas they only provide trading and withdraw with bitcoin, such as satoshioption.com, secondstrade.com and other sites you can google them with phrase: ”blockchain bianry options”.
 Their trading are still running based on server site informations, and the withdraw part mostly need to be manually approved.
 They still belong to Traditional platforms category just using the fashionable bitcoin payment method.

-There are  so many problems with these types of companies and so many scams, so the binary options industry is in critical state where risk and trust problems are the oder of the day, many countries have banned it or limited it.[10]
+There are  so many problems with these types of companies and so many scams, so the binary options industry is in critical state where risk and trust problems are the oder of the day. many countries have banned it or limited it.[10]

 So we are going to rebuild the binary option industry with blockchain technology following this steps in the list below: